hestiaAI/website.template/src/site/home/en/index.md

 expertise:
   - title: Training for leaders and teachers
     description: >-
-      Our workshops take participants (politicians, teachers, students) on a dizzying journey through their own digital data.
+      Our workshops take participants on a dizzying journey through their own digital data.

       * How and by whom is it collected?